Aghawafaabbass/efficient-cyber-threat-detection-xgboost/README.md

 Citation & Publication
 This project is part of a published research paper.
 You can read the full publication here:

-Agha, W. A. (2025).
-Efficient Cyber Threat Detection with XGBoost on Compact Network Traffic Datasets.
-Zenodo.
 🔗 Agha, W. A. (2025).
 Efficient Cyber Threat Detection with XGBoost on Compact Network Traffic Datasets.
 Zenodo: https://doi.org/10.5281/zenodo.15861018

 ## 📌 Abstract